Upper Harbour Local Board

 The Upper Harbour Local Board is one of the 21 local boards of the Auckland Council, and is one of the two boards overseen by the council's Albany Ward councillors.

 The board is named for the upper reaches of Auckland's Waitematā Harbour.
 Its administrative area consists of the suburbs clustered around the upper reaches, and covers much of the north of Auckland's North Shore and part of West Auckland.

 The board is governed by six board members elected at-large.

+Area

+The local government area is centred around the Upper Waitematā Harbour, an estuarial arm of the Waitematā Harbour.
+The area includes the western suburbs of Whenuapai, Herald Island, West Harbour and Hobsonville, and Paremoremo, Albany, Fairview Heights, Greenhithe, Rosedale, Northcross, Unsworth Heights, Windsor Park, Sunnynook, and Pinehill in the east.